eduardlio/learn-js-through-web/readme.md

 You poor thing.
-You two have been at this for hours!
+You two have BEEn at this for hours!

 Yes, and Adam here
-has been a huge help.
+has BEEn a huge help.

 - Frosting...